-Grafton PWS receives its drinking water from Avon Lake Regional Water (Avon Lake City PWS).
+The Grafton PWS receives its drinking water from Avon Lake Regional Water (Avon Lake City PWS.)
 Avon Lake Regional Water receives its drinking water from Lake Erie.
-In Avon Lake, there are two separate intakes to ensure our ability to pump from this virtually endless source of quality raw water.
+In Avon Lake there are two separate intakes to ensure our ability to pump from this virtually endless source of quality raw water.

 Avon Lake Regional Water treats water to meet EPA drinking water quality standards.
 A Source Water Assessment Report was prepared for Avon Lake Regional Water by Ohio EPA.
-Copies of the complete source water assessment report prepared for Avon Lake are available by contacting Greg Yuronich at (440) 933-3229 or by viewing this webpage. http://wwwapp.epa.ohio.gov/gis/swpa/OH4700311.pdf
+Copies of the complete source water assessment report prepared for Avon Lake are available by contacting Jason Gibboney at (440) 933-3229.